kr5176/Digital-Signature-Generation-and-Verification-for-Ectronic-health-record/README.md

 # work flow
-Generate secure paperless signature for documents
+Generate secure paperless signature for documents using ECC and schnorr signature

 Flow chart: